 After a workout, lactic acid builds up in your muscles which can cause muscle pain and soreness.
 During a rest day, your body removes excess lactic acid.

-Repairing and Building Muscles
+Repairs and Builds Muscles

 Exercise, especially heavy strength training, creates microscopic tears in the muscle tissue.
 During rest days, cells called fibroblasts repair and rebuild your muscle tissue to help your body to adapt to better lifting heavy loads in the future.

-Replenishing the Body’s Energy Stores
+Replenishes the Body’s Energy Stores

 Glycogen is a form of energy stored in your muscles.
 When you exercise, glycogen is depleted, which leads to muscle fatigue.
 Rest days give your body time to restore muscle glycogen levels.